 - Desirable—This answers the question “Do you want to use it?”
 Interest from users is critical for you to sell your product.
 If it doesn’t correspond to their desires and interests, then there is a viability problem for your product.

 - Valuable—If a product does not “spark joy” in your life, there are more chances that you wouldn’t be using it for long.
 Value refers to how it impacts one’s life positively.
 It has to address recurring activities in a person’s life to make it much easier to do.
 Your product must be sensible to your users to increase its value to them.

 For you to be able to provide a good User Experience, you need developers that can develop a sensible and valuable UX design.
 Some considered aspects in the UX design are (1) strategy and content, (2) wireframing and prototyping, and (3) execution and analysis.

 - Strategy and Content—UX designers are expected to perform competitive and customer analysis to determine the content and production structure requirements.

 - Wireframing and Prototyping—These aspects should not be taken lightly as these are important in catering to customer satisfaction.
 Designers should prepare the appropriate wireframes and prototypes before development and testing.

 - Execution and Analytics—UX designers should coordinate with developers and UI designers to execute the UX design properly.
 The UX checklist (UX honeycomb) should be completed and achieved.
 After this, an analysis should be performed to assess the iterations on what could be improved on the design.

-As per its dictionary definition, user interface is the means by which the user and a system interact.
-While this definition remains true, UI broadens its scope not only on the technical medium of which users and systems interact.
-Websites and mobile apps demand a visual approach in creating a sound user interface.
+As per its dictionary definition, the user interface is the means by which the user and a system interact.
+While this definition remains true, UI broadens its scope not only on the technical medium in which users and systems interact.
+Websites and mobile apps demand a visual approach to creating a sound user interface.
 Nowadays, the creativity and genius that go behind a great look-and-feel of an interface are as important.
 Developers must produce a quality user interface design.